fennar01/resume/resume.md

 2. _Due to privacy protection and personal security I do not use social media, however I do host a selection of private GitHub links to my work for your exploration. ==If you would like access, please let me know which repos you would like to read and your associaed GitHub username/email and I'll add you ASAP==_

-3. _This is a publicly available resume/repo.
+3. _This is a publicly available resume/repo, as a result, some personally identifiable features have been left out.
 If you would like clarification or further details on anything, please get in touch._

 <br>